aws/aws-iot-device-sdk-js-v2/documents/MIGRATION_GUIDE.md

 in the v2 SDK.

 > [!NOTE]
-> AWS IoT Core supports Shared Subscriptions for both MQTT 3 and MQTT 5.
+> AWS IoT Core supports Shared Subscriptions for both MQTT3 and MQTT5.
 For more information, see [Shared Subscriptions](https://docs.aws.amazon.com/iot/latest/developerguide/mqtt.html#mqtt5-shared-subscription) from the AWS IoT Core developer guide.